 Material financial assets that are 90 days or more past due are generally treated as impaired.
 The bank has documented policies in respect of the counting of days past due, which it uses to make its assessment.
-As at the 31st October, the Company currently has CAD 36.3mm loans 90 days or more past due.

 Forborne Exposures

 The bank's definition of a restructured exposure is entirely consistent with the definition of a forborne exposure, i.e. a concession by the bank towards an obligor that is experiencing or is likely to experience difficulties in meeting its financial commitments.